feiticeir0/ai-candy-dispenser/README.md

 ```bash
 sudo systemctl start candy-machine.service
 ```
-Now, Candy Machine will start automatically when the system starts.
+Now, the Candy Machine will start automatically when the system starts.

 ## Client (the candy dispenser)
 ### 3D Files